ameliemaia/Forms/README.md

 # Forms

-Forms is a Python package for Maya that includes a collection of modules that explore generative 3D geometry and curves.
+Forms is a Python package for Maya that provides helpful scripts for creating generative 3D geometry and curves.
+It also includes utilities for modifying meshes.

 ## About